Aaron Maybin

-Aaron Michael Maybin (born April 6, 1988) is a former linebacker in the National Football League (NFL) and the Canadian Football League (CFL).
-His college football career was at Penn State University where he received consensus All-American honors.
-He was drafted by the Buffalo Bills in the first round of the 2009 NFL Draft, and also played for the New York Jets.
+Aaron Michael Maybin (born April 6, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Penn State Nittany Lions, earning consensus All-American honors.
+He was selected by the Buffalo Bills in the first round of the 2009 NFL draft, and also played for the New York Jets.

 Maybin's professional football career lasted until 2013, after which he became a full-time professional artist.
 He is also the founder of Project Mayhem, and the author of the 2017 book Art Activism.
 He is a teacher at Matthew A. Henson Elementary in his hometown of Baltimore, Maryland.

 College career

 Maybin attended Pennsylvania State University, where he played for coach Joe Paterno's Penn State Nittany Lions football team from 2006 to 2008.
 He redshirted during the 2006 season.
 He had 12 tackles, with 4.5 tackles for losses, one forced fumble and one pass breakup in 2007.
 He was fourth on the team with four sacks and was named to the Sporting News Freshman All-Big Ten team.

 Maybin had a breakout season in 2008.
 He was selected as the Big Ten Defensive Player of the Week following a six-tackle, two-sack performance in Penn State's 48–7 defeat of Wisconsin, in which he also forced two key fumbles.
 He was named a Mid-season All-American by Sports Illustrated, College Football News and CBS Sports.
-At the end of the season, he was named an All-American and a consensus first-team All-Big Ten selection.
+At the end of the season, he was named a consensus All-American and a consensus first-team All-Big Ten selection.

 Maybin was on the 2008 Walter Camp Award watchlist and was one of three finalists for the 2008 Ted Hendricks and Chuck Bednarik awards, awarded annually to collegiate football's top defensive end and defensive players, respectively.
 He was named the Pigskin Club of Washington, D.C.
 National Defensive Player of the Year.

 Professional career

-2009 NFL Draft
+Pre-draft

-On January 9, 2009, Maybin indicated he would be going pro and make himself available for the 2009 NFL Draft.
-He was projected as a Top-10 draft pick.
+On January 9, 2009, Maybin indicated he would be going pro and make himself available for the 2009 NFL draft.
+He was projected as a late first round pick.
 Maybin trained for the NFL Scouting Combine at Power Train Sports Performance in Millersville, Pennsylvania.